-For several years, North Quabbin Energy has been promoting and teaching people how to make “winserts” – winter insulated window inserts that can help to reduce the heat loss in a typical window by up to 50%.
-The design has morphed over time, and the method illustrated and explained here is somewhat different from the one we’re using and teaching now.
+For several years, North Quabbin Energy has been promoting and teaching people how to make “winserts” – clear, two-layer window inserts that can help to reduce the heat loss in a typical window by up to 50%.
+The design has morphed over time, and there are three set of instructions here for three slightly different methods, starting with the most popular (and the easiest!).
+The “wrap” method is the one we recommend.

 - the “ butt-joint frame and wrap method for attaching the film“

 - the “mitered joint frame with spline method for attaching the film“

 - and the “butt-joint with double-sided tape for attaching the film” (we generally do not use this method any longer, but the photos are helpful)